miso-lims/walkthroughs/tutorial-detailed-samples.md

 1. If you are continuing from the end of section **3.3 Bulk Editing**, do not navigate away from the page.
-    1. At the top left of the table after saving samples, click the _Propagate_ button.
+    1. At the top left of the table after saving samples, click the _Propagate_ button and continue to step 3.
-    1. Enter `1` for the number of replicates (child samples to be created from each parent) and `Aliquot` for the category of child sample.
-Continue to step 3.
 1. Otherwise, select samples using the following:
-    1. On the _Samples_ page, enter your project name in the search box.
+    1. On the _Samples_ page, enter your project short name in the search box.
     1. Check the boxes for the {{ site.stock_class }} samples.
     1. Click the _Propagate_ button at the top of the table.
 1. A dialog will appear.
 Select `1` replicate to `Aliquot` and click _Propagate_.
 1. Fill out the table:
     * _Sample Alias_: Skip this field.
 It will be automatically filled in upon save.
-    * _Description_: Free text description.
-In this case, use "Aliquot (Tissue Type)(Individual)". (e.g. `Aliquot P2`)
     * _Matrix Barcode_: choose a barcode for each aliquot.
 If you weren't given barcodes to use, enter the following instead, replacing `PROJ` with your project's short name.
 Record the barcodes on your worksheet.
       <img src="pics/blue_pencil.png">